feugy/melodie/README.md

 1. startup performance isn't great
 1. now that I'm not using FLIP animations, native drag'n drop may be leaner than my mouse-event based implementation
-1. When DB has albums and playlists, tutorial enters infinite loop
 1. Undetected live changes: remove tracks and re-add them.
 This is a linux-only issue with chokidar
    - https://github.com/paulmillr/chokidar/issues/917
    - https://github.com/paulmillr/chokidar/issues/591